hci-lab-um/heuristics-for-test-tool-design/How-To/Case_Studies/CS1-tool-evaluation.md

 This case study evaluated a set of twelve heuristics designed to guide tool evaluation processes in software testing contexts.
 The study took place between January and April 2024 at a multi-national entertainment and leisure company with web-based services and a large engineering department.

 The organization was asked by a commercial vendor to evaluate their updated testing tool, which integrated accessibility checking functionality previously provided by a free open-source plugin.
-The study participant, a key contact within the organization, agreed to use version 1.0 of the heuristics during this evaluation and document the experience.
+The study participant, a key contact within the organization, agreed to use the heuristics during this evaluation and document the experience.

 The twelve heuristics examined were:
 - H01: Why do we need this tool?